basir/amazon-clone/README.md

     - Configure eas
     ```bash
         eas build:configure
-        # enter yes to automatically create an EAS project for @your_username/amazon-clone-app
-        # enter yes to link local project to EAS project
         # enter all to configure for ios and android
     ```
     - Build android app